Public Health Workers In Kansas Walk Away Over Pressure From Pandemic Politics

 McKenney, a doctor, grew up in Fredonia, the county seat.
 She returned about a decade ago to join her father's medical practice.

-Initially, she said, citizens of the county in the southeast corner of the state embraced orders issued by Gov. Laura Kelly and the county health department aimed at slowing the spread of the coronavirus.
-Those orders sequestered people in their homes, closed schools and some businesses.
+Initially, she said, citizens of the county in the southeast part of the state embraced orders issued by Gov. Laura Kelly and the county health department aimed at slowing the spread of the coronavirus.
+Those orders sequestered people in their homes and closed schools and some businesses.

 "That first probably two months we were everybody's best friend," McKenney said.
 "We were here to take care of you."